-This Prospectus (and the documents incorporated by reference in this Prospectus) contains certain management measures of performance or alternative performance measures ("APMs"), which are used by management to evaluate the Group's overall performance or liquidity.
-These APMs are not audited, reviewed or subject to review by CaixaBank's auditors and are not measures required by, or presented in accordance with, IFRS-EU.
+This Prospectus (and the documents incorporated by reference in this Prospectus) contains certain non-IFRS measures of performance or alternative performance measures ("APMs"), which are used by management to evaluate the Group's overall performance or liquidity.
+These APMs are not audited, reviewed or subject to review by CaixaBank's auditors and are not measures required by, or presented in accordance with, the International Financial Reporting Standards adopted by the EU ("IFRS-EU").
 Accordingly, these APMs should not be considered as alternatives to any performance or liquidity measures prepared in accordance with IFRS-EU.
 Many of these APMs are based on CaixaBank's internal estimates, assumptions, calculations and expectations of future results and there can be no guarantee that these results will actually be achieved.
 Accordingly, investors are cautioned not to place undue reliance on these APMs.

 Furthermore, these APMs, as used by CaixaBank, may not be comparable to other similarly titled measures used by other companies.
 Investors should not consider such APMs in isolation, as alternatives to the information calculated in accordance with IFRS-EU, as indications of operating performance or as measures of the Group's profitability or liquidity.
-Such APMs must be considered only in addition to, and not as a substitute for or superior to, financial information prepared in accordance with IFRS-EU and investors are advised to review these APMs in conjunction with the audited consolidated financial statements incorporated by reference in this Prospectus.
+Such APMs must be considered only in addition to, and not as a substitute for or superior to, financial information prepared in accordance with IFRS-EU and investors are advised to review these APMs in conjunction with the Interim Consolidated Financial Statements, the 2020 Consolidated Annual Financial Statements, the 2019 Consolidated Annual Financial Statements (as defined in "Additional Information - Documents on Display") and the 2018 Consolidated Annual Financial Statements (as defined in "Additional Information -Documents on Display") incorporated by reference in this Prospectus.

 CaixaBank believes that the description of these APMs in this Prospectus follows and complies with the "ESMA Guidelines on Alternative Performance Measures" dated 5 October 2015.
+In accordance with these guidelines, the Interim Consolidated Financial Statements, CaixaBank's management report in respect of the 2020 Consolidated